webadvanced/takeCommand/readme.md

 After you have created a command, it will accessible on the `commands` hash.

 ##Setting up callbacks for the command##
 Once you have created a command, you can easily define the callback functions for it.
 The options are `.success`, `.error` and `.always`.
-You can also remove a callback binding at anytime by using the `.clearCallback` function.
+You can also remove a callback binding at anytime by using the `.clear` function.

 ```javascript
 //using the variable